pylnata/recipies-app/README.md

 https://medium.com/@pylnata/testing-react-functional-component-using-hooks-useeffect-usedispatch-and-useselector-in-shallow-9cfbc74f62fb

-In this project I use only functional components and React Hooks (almost all existed).
+In this project I use only functional components and React Hooks.

 Used:
 * create-react-app;